Allison was already crying as she walked into my office.

 But when we validate another person’s emotion by simply naming it and acknowledging that we understand it, we give someone an incredible gift: the right to feel whatever it is they feel without shame or fear.

 There isn’t a single relationship in your life—big or small—that won’t improve dramatically if you can get in the habit of validating other people’s emotions.

 Nothing sabotages your ability to be a good listener faster than defensiveness.

-Defensiveness is fancy psychologist speak for what people do when they feel threatened in a relationship:
+Defensiveness is just what people do when they feel threatened in a relationship:

 - Your spouse makes a seemingly sarcastic comment about your new shoes on the way out the door…